Covariant phase space for gravity with boundaries: metric vs tetrad formulations: Metric vs Tetrad formulation

 which proves that

 Putting everything together, we finally obtain the main result of the paper

-Hence, the symplectic potentials are equal up to a relative exact form.
-Notice that there is no problem in the fact that the LHS comes from the metric formalism while the RHS comes from the tetrad formalism because the LHS is implicitly evaluated at the $e$-dependent metric $\Phi(e):=\eta_{IJ}e^Ie^J$.
+Hence, the symplectic potentials are equal up to a \emph{relative exact form}.
+Notice that the fact that the LHS comes from the metric formalism while the RHS comes from the tetrad formalism is not a problem because the LHS is implicitly evaluated at the $e$-dependent metric $\Phi(e):=\eta_{IJ}e^Ie^J$.
 Taking now the $\dd$-exterior derivative of \eqref{eq: (Theta,theta)=(Theta,theta)+d(A,a)}, integrating over a Cauchy slice $(\Sigma,\partial\Sigma)$, and using the relative Stokes' theorem \eqref{eq: relative stokes}, we obtain the desired equality of the two presymplectic forms $\OOmega_{(t)}$ and $\OOmega_{(m)}$ (see appendix \ref{subsection: appendix mathematical background} for a brief account of the relative framework).
-A final comment is in order now: we say that the presymplectic structures are equivalent but of course we mean up to the gauge freedom in the tetrad formalism, coming from the $SO(1,3)$-invariance of $\Phi$, which has no counterpart in the metric formulation.
-This means in particular that $\OOmega_{(t)}$ has more degenerate directions than $\OOmega_{(m)}$.
-Finally, the equivalence of the charges \eqref{eq: xi-charge} and \eqref{eq: xi charge tetrad} is straightforward as both theories are equivalent, implying that $\overline{b}_{(m)}$ and $\overline{b}^{(t)}$ are equivalent as well.
+More specifically, we have